 - q.
-Operation and Maintenance Income Income that represents the operation and maintenance costs incurred by the Issuer, plus a 10% markup. - r.
+Operation and Maintenance Income Income, which represents the operation and maintenance costs incurred by the issuer, is defined on the basis of cost plus a 10% markup. - r.
 Leases Annually, the Company assesses whether a contract contains a lease at its origin.
 The Company recognizes a right-of-use asset and a corresponding lease liability for all leases in which it is the lessee, except for short-term (12 months or less) and low-value asset leases.
 For these leases, the Company recognizes rental payments as an operating expense on a straight-line basis over the term of the lease unless another method is more representative of the pattern of time over which the economic benefits derived from the consumption of the leased assets.